jiokeokwuosa/koala-sticky-note-app/README.md

 - Clear the canvas of all sticky notes.
 - Color: Add ability to change the color of a sticky note
 - Images: Add ability to upload images to the canvas.
+- Ability to draw on the canvas
+- Ability to draw with color
+- Ability to download the drawing
+- Ability to clear the drawing

 ## Technologies